Write Image Journaling and Recovery

 When the recovery procedure runs noninteractively, Caché attempts to restore all datasets and mark the WIJ as deleted.
 On Unix and Windows platforms, Caché first attempts a fast parallel restore of all datasets; in the event of one or more errors during the fast restore, datasets are restored one at a time so that the databases that were fully recovered can be identified.
 If at least one dataset cannot be restored:

-program aborts and the system is not started.
+The cwdimj program aborts and the system is not started.

 Any datasets that were not successfully recovered are still marked as requiring recovery in the WIJ.